 God's Creation from A to Z: Complete Kindergarten Curriculum (second edition)

 God’s Creation from A to Z includes a Christmas unit for December with Bible stories and hands-on activities.
-Children also enjoy a Fruit of the Spirit unit at the end of the year, focusing on character traits (love, joy, peace, etc.) as well as cooking, science, and more.
+Children also enjoy a Fruit of the Spirit unit at the end of the year that focuses on character traits (love, joy, peace, etc.), cooking, science, and more.
 Both of these units have colorful Student Sheets.

 Charlotte Mason's influence is strong with the incorporation of real books and hands-on learning throughout the program.
-Susan Schaeffer Macaulay’s book about Mason’s methodology, For the Children’s Sake, is referred to a number of times in the kindergarten guide and is included in the package.
+Susan Schaeffer Macaulay’s book about Mason’s methodology, For the Children’s Sake, is referred to several times in the kindergarten guide and is included in the package.

 The introductory unit, which should take about ten days to complete, covers creation and introduces the names of the letters of the alphabet.
 The next 26 units (centered around themes such as the sun, leaves, or water) integrate lessons on sounds of the letters and beginning blending (short-vowel words only) with the unit themes.
 All learning is multisensory, combining worksheets, oral work, listening, movable alphabet, flashcards, and lots of hands-on activities.

 For example, Week 13 teaches about insects, emphasizing the biblical concept of working hard (diligence).
 Ants, bees, and ladybugs are used as examples.
 Students learn the “A-a-Apple” song, and they learn the short i sound for insect.
-You are to read aloud about insects from God's Amazing World.
-Children go outside and make guided observations about ants, watching insects at work.
+You are to read aloud about insects from God's Amazing World and watch the companion video "Insects" (developed by the Wild Brothers for this course).
+Children also go outside and make guided observations about ants, watching insects at work.

 Many learning activities use A-Z letters (these come in the package), tactile activities (e.g., finger jello cut into letter shapes, pancakes formed as letters), and verbal responses.
 Simple science experiments, craft projects, and literature are built into the lessons.

 Lessons should take 60 to 90 minutes a day, and there are sufficient lessons here for a full school year.
-Lessons for each unit are presented in a grid so you can quickly get an overview of what you will be doing.
+Lessons for each unit are presented in a grid for a quick overview of what you will be doing.
 Additional notes follow for each day, but there is minimal teacher manual information that you need to read before jumping into the lessons.

 A variety of pages are provided in the large packet of Kindergarten Student Sheets—cut-and-paste activities, teaching charts, game cards, short-vowel song cards, monthly calendars, math activities, and patterns for badges.